 Mesozooplankton

-Mesozooplankton were collected in vertical net hauls in the upper 100 m, where we find 95% of the biomass in spring-summer (Astthorsson and Gislason 2003), using a 0.75 m diameter ring net fitted with a 200 µm mesh and 0.5 m diameter ring net with a 76 µm mesh size.
+Mesozooplankton were collected in vertical net hauls in the upper 100 m, where we find 95% of the biomass in spring-summer (Astthorsson and Gislason 2003), using a 0.75 m diameter ring net fitted with a 200 µm mesh size and 0.5 m diameter ring net with a 76 µm mesh size.
 The cod-end was attached via a clamp to a weighted hydro-wire and the towing bridle was attached to a crossbow mounted on the wire, at a height above the cod-end such that the net was held vertically.
 In this configuration, zooplankton were only collected as the net was towed upwards.
 The towing speed was about 0.5 m s-1 and the volume of water sampled was assumed to be the volume of the cylinder sampled by the net, until 2010, when the filtered volumes started to be measured using a Danemark K/C flowmeter.
 The flowmeter was equipped with a back-spin pin, to prevent the impeller from spinning during the descent of the net, so that it only measured flow during the ascent.
 Samples were preserved in 2% formalin.
 For C. finmarchicus, C. hyperboreus, and C. glacialis, specimens were identified and enumerated to the level of species and stage, and size-frequency distributions of sizes-at-stage were constructed for all stages at each station.
 Other taxa were identified to the level of species (sometimes to stage), genus, or group, depending on their abundance in the samples.
 Meaningful abundances were obtained when a minimum of 300 organisms, and a minimum of 200 Calanus spp., were counted to allow assessment of community structure and Calanus population growth/development, respectively.

 Continuous Plankton Recorder Data